Struggling to pay your energy bills? How to get help

 Government support for periods of cold weather

-From November, it’s possible to receive Cold Weather Payments if the weather is particularly biting in your area.
-If the average temperature is – or is forecast to be – zero degrees Celsius or below for seven consecutive days, you’ll receive £25.
-This applies between 1 November and 31 March.
+If the weather is particularly biting in your area, it's possible to receive Cold Weather Payments.
+These can be accessed if the average temperature is – or is forecast to be – zero degrees Celsius or below for seven consecutive days, you’ll receive £25.
+This scheme runs yearly between 1 November and 31 March.

 You may be eligible to get such payments if you currently receive: